yvelikova/axway-open-docs/content/en/docs/apigw_polref/fault_generic.md

 : Enter an appropriate name for this filter to display in a policy.

 HTTP Response Code Status
-: Enter the HTTP response code status for this **Generic Error** filter.
+: Enter the HTTP response code status.
 This ensures that a meaningful response is sent to the client in the case of an error occurring in a configured policy.
-Defaults to `500 (Internal Server Error)`.
+Defaults to `500` (Internal Server Error).
 For a complete list of status codes, see the [HTTP Specification](http://www.w3.org/Protocols/rfc2616/rfc2616-sec6.html).

 Configure the following options in the **Generic Error Contents** section: